prowler-cloud/prowler/docs/tutorials/aws/securityhub.md

 ## Send only failed findings to Security Hub

-When using Security Hub it is recommended to send only the failed findings generated.
-To follow that recommendation you could add the `-q` flag to the Prowler command:
+When using the **AWS Security Hub** integration you can send only the `FAIL` findings generated by **Prowler**.
+Therefore, the **AWS Security Hub** usage costs eventually would be lower.
+To follow that recommendation you could add the `-q/--quiet` flag to the Prowler command:

 ```sh
 prowler --security-hub --quiet